 Sip=The Session Initiation Protocol (SIP) is a protocol to make multimedia communication (audio, video and other data communication) possible and it is also used for Voice over IP (VoIP).
 SIP has similarities with other Internet protocols such as HTTP and SMTP. sip:[Endpoint address]#ChatName=[Displayname] Webchat#CanChat=1#DefaultContactName=[Contact Name]#Emailemail@example.com#JobTitle=Agent#Mobile=0612345678#Phone=0123456789 #RequestAgentName=1,

 The next step is to add these names to the filter.
 The setting can be found in

-C:\inetpub\wwwroot\WebChat_uccUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers._name\sfbwebchatplus\xml\settings.xml
+C:\inetpub\wwwroot\WebChat_uccUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs._name\sfbwebchatplus\xml\settings.xml

 <filterskills desc="filter webchat skills: comma seperated"></filterskills>